greatericontop/weaponmaster/README.md

 # Prerequisites

 Before you begin, ensure you have met the following requirements:
-- A paper server that is 1.18 or above
+- A spigot (or any of the spigot forks) server that is 1.18 or above
 - A Java JDK version 17

 # Installation